platocrat/personality-lab/README.md

       Then restart the container normally without the detached-mode, `-d`, flag.

+#### 9.1.1 Use cases

-For example, when working inside of an AWS EC2 instance and running your containers within it, instead of waiting for time-consuming CI/CD builds to complete, you may just want to debug your code within the container itself by stepping inside of it and making the necessary changes.
+When working inside of an AWS EC2 instance and running your containers within it, instead of waiting for time-consuming CI/CD builds to complete, you may just want to debug your code within the container itself by stepping inside of it and making the necessary changes.

 Stepping inside of a Docker container's shell and making quick changes to debug your container may help to speed up your workflow.